danielharrell/does_music_move/does_music_move.md

-But we could also leave any comparison to motion pictures aside, and simply contrast the most salient features in our experience of motion otherwise with their absence in our experience of music.
-(Use rising and falling of a bird instead.)
-For in seeing my friend walking towards me, for example, I can identify the thing moving as my friend, and other things nearby---such as the sidewalk he is walking on---as unmoving relative to my friend; while supposing that his movement towards me is a matter not simply of being in different spots on the sidewalk at different times, but of being carried from spot to spot---continuously---by his walking.
-Yet in hearing a melody rise and fall, none of these features are straightforwardly apparent.
-I just identified the thing moving as the melody; but what I more strictly hear, if it could be called a motion at all, is a motion from one note of the melody to the next.
-What we are calling the "melody", then, is no already-formed object, like my walking friend, that similarly rises and falls.
+But we could also leave any comparison to motion pictures aside, and simply contrast the most salient features in our experience of motion otherwise, with their seeming absence in our experience of music.
+Suppose I see a bird in flight, rising and falling in the sky.
+I can identify the thing moving as the bird, and other things---such as the mountain behind it, or the ground beneath it, or even the clouds nearby it---as unmoving relative to the bird.
+I can also suppose that the bird's movement is a matter not simply of being in different spots of the sky at different times, but of being carried from spot to spot---continuously---by his flying.

-Nor do we hear any unmoving such object nearby the melody, like the sidewalk I can see beneath my friend, relative to which the melody could be said to move.
-We might try to identify such an object in each note of the melody, perhaps by analogy to each spot on the sidewalk; but then we are left with nothing to identify in the melody itself that rises and falls, and what exactly is *moving* in the melody, over each unmoving note in turn, becomes even harder to say.
-And in this case we also confront a final (mention continuity problem;
+Yet if I now hear a melody rise and fall, none of these features of motion are straightforwardly apparent.
+I just identified the thing moving as the melody; but what I more strictly hear, if a motion in any sense, is a motion from one note of the melody to the next.
+What I called the "melody", then, is no already-formed object, like the flying bird, that similarly rises and falls.
+Nor is there any unmoving such object to be heard near the melody, like the mountain, ground, or clouds to be seen near the bird, relative to which the melody could be said to move.
+We might try to identify such an object in each note of the melody, perhaps by analogy to each spot in the sky; but then we are left with nothing to identify in the melody itself that rises and falls.
+And what exactly is *moving* in the melody, over each unmoving note in turn, becomes even harder to say.
-then space problem, insofar as analysis treats the notes as places in space).

-kseem like a continuously varying sound, cause a draw the following contrast with motion pictures.
-For the series, since film photographs a motion and the score (or recording) isn't photograph the musicians moving.
-(They stay still.)
-(Maybe mention lack of rapidity.)
-We can reach this same conclusion about music even leaving the analogy to motion pictures aside, by considering .
+In this case we also confront the difference between the bird's being carried from spot to spot in the sky continuously, and the melody's being carried from note to note discretely, without having to travel audibly through every note between.

+And even this much analysis of the difference between our sense of motion generally and our sense of motion in music depends on taking the notes of music not simply as sounds, occupying particular moments of time, but also as tones, occupying particular places in space---in this case, the places in space that allow us to say that the melody rises and falls.
+But